 Be Here Now

 Our lives are continually enriched by relationships and experiences.
 Not much else matters.
 In general, the former should take precedence.
 Yet, throughout our short existence, we play Too Busy And Important with each other.
 Are we really so caught up in prosaic scanning that we cannot spare a moment for a fellow miracle of the species?
 I’d go so far as to say our survival depends on personal, everyday curiosity, which feeds problem-solving imagination.
 “I’ll let you go,” we say with pseudo-politeness, as if it’s not a rude refusal of life itself.

 On a walking mall a few months ago, I saw a large Asian family seated at an outdoor table, apparently waiting for food.
 Every head was bowed and silent.
 How touching, I thought.
 They’re praying.
 But as I passed, I could see a phone in each lap.
-The electronic focus was not unusual or particularly reprehensible, yet I still wished they had been praying.
+The electronic focus was neither unusual nor particularly reprehensible, yet I still wished they had been praying.
 Not for religious reasons, but because I wanted them to be connected rather than so very far apart.

 The loss extends beyond our species.
 I know a good, hard-working woman who always talks on the phone while walking her magnificent dog.
 The dog hates that phone.
 For hours, he waits for her return, then must share her love.
 Dogs read us continually, picking up on even a millimeter shift of an eyebrow.

 My wife and I are convinced that many other species also thrive on acknowledgment.
 The rabbits in our driveway wait for us to appear each morning before kicking up their heels.
 A platoon of wry crows seems to save its swooping aerobatics for just the moment we gain a local summit.
 We often express appreciation, hoping to extend these shows.
 It’s not difficult to notice, to acknowledge, to turn outward.
 Perspective and release are the rewards.